 * U.S. government sources suspect assassinated by N.Korean agents

-U.S. government sources told Reuters they believed that Kim Jong Nam, who according to Malaysian police died on Monday on his way to hospital from Kuala Lumpur International Airport, had been murdered, possibly poisoned, by North Korean agents.
+U.S. government sources also told Reuters they believed that Kim Jong Nam, who according to Malaysian police died on Monday on his way to hospital from Kuala Lumpur International Airport, had been murdered by North Korean assassins.

-Kim Jong Nam had spoken out publicly against his family’s dynastic control of the isolated state and was estranged from the young North Korean leader.
+Portly and gregarious, Kim Jong Nam had spoken out publicly against his family’s dynastic control of the isolated state.

 “If the murder of Kim Jong Nam was confirmed to be committed by the North Korean regime, that would clearly depict the brutality and inhumanity of the Kim Jong Un regime,” South Korean Prime Minister Hwang Kyo-ahn, the country’s acting president, told a security council meeting.